 All works selected for the exhibition must be dry, clean, finished, wired and ready to hang.
 No saw toothed hangers or clip frames will be accepted.
 Canvases need not have frames, but should have clean or finished edges and be wired for hanging.
 For accepted video work, the artist is responsible for providing all necessary display and viewing equipment, including, but not limited to: display monitor, DVD player, USB drive, mounting hardware, remote controls, batteries.
 Works not adhering to this protocol will not be hung, even if selected by our juror.
 The juror reserves the right to decline any work that differs markedly from its digital representation, including framing that the juror feels detracts from the overall cohesiveness of the exhibition.

 Work to be shipped to the gallery must be delivered by 5 PM Friday, December 21, 2018.
 (NO STYROFOAM PACKING PEANUTS IN SHIPPED BOXES.)
+Work being shipped can not be delivered to the gallery before December 12th.
 Hand delivered work by the artists or a representative must be brought to the gallery on Friday-Sunday, December 21-23, 2018, 12:00 PM-5:00 PM.
 Works not delivered in time will not be hung.

 Fountain Street receives 40% commission and the artist receives 60% on all sales of the work.